appirio-tech/thurgood/readme.md

 The project is used to automatically submit a job when Thurgood receives a webhook from another project github repo.
 See the instructions below.

 * name - the display name of the project.
 * repo - the :user/:repo that Thurgood will receive the webhook from when new code is pushed, e.g., `jeffdonthemic/github-push-test`
 * description - some description of the project.
-* user - The project's owner.
+* userId - The id job owner.
+Set only when the record is created.
-* job - the job that is submitted when a webhook is received.
+* jobId - the job that is submitted when a webhook is received.
 * createdAt - The datetime the job was created
 * updatedAt - The datetime the job was last updated.